Microkeeper is built for rosters and awards. We are built for payroll and books.

 Closing

-If your business runs on shifts, rosters, and modern awards, Microkeeper is a serious tool and you should consider it carefully.
-If your business runs on a ledger — where payroll's job is to connect cleanly to the books, the BAS, and the super — come and see a platform built for that.
+If your business runs on shifts, rosters and modern awards, Microkeeper is a serious tool.
+If payroll's job is to connect cleanly to books, BAS and super, come and see ours.